jaanga/jaanga.github.io/outer-space/readme.md

 _2015-10-28 - welcome to a beta release of an ongoing effort_

+<iframe id=ifr src="iframe-carousel-r2.html" width=100% height=600px ></iframe>

 ## Concept

-_This page - as do most all pages here - tries to define what issues need to be solved and how we are going to try to solve them._
+_This page - as do most all pages here - begins by defining what issues we need to solve and how we are going to try to solve them._

 ### Issues / Problems
 <!--